shadows911/baruf/content/p/unplottable.md

 its location", you would somehow nonetheless fail to recognize the communicative intention of the map.
-You might suppose that I *believe* I have plotted Hogwarts but haven't, or that I am only *pretending* to plot a map, like the Muggle child.
+You might suppose that I *believe* I have plotted Hogwarts but haven't, or that I am only *pretending* to plot a map, like the students were.

-It's hard to imagine what it would be like to experience this situation, but that's no objection to the theory: it's magic.
+It's hard to imagine what it would be like to experience this situation, but that's no objection to the theory: *it's magic.*

 The problem is that there *is* an objection to this theory (which was brought to my attention by [@helenoftroyius](https://twitter.com/helenoftroyius)).

-## The Marauder's Map
+## I can still find Hogwarts if I can't read your map

 The Marauder's Map is a "internal" map of Hogwarts, so it doesn't, strictly speaking, show the location of the castle.
 But since it